 Other homeowners have made similar realizations that the existing space or structures in their backyards can be converted into fully ADU living spaces.
 For one Palo Alto family, a historic garage could be transformed from an underloved storage area into a great space for family and entertaining guests.

-The floor plan added on to the existing garage space to create a bright, spacious living, dining, and kitchen area with two sets of double swing French doors opening up to the backyard space for a seamless indoor-outdoor transition.
+The site plan added to the existing garage space to create a bright, spacious living room, dining area, and kitchen area with two sets of double swing French doors opening up to the backyard space for a seamless indoor-outdoor transition.

 Retirement or Age-In-Place ADU